 As tricky as it may be to live comfortably in a small one-bedroom or studio, decorating a big family home has its hurdles, too.
 There are so many questions to ask: What fabrics are kid- and pet-friendly?
 Which coffee tables won't take my toddler's eye out?
 How can I give myself a little privacy?
 Once you figure out what works best for your brood, the next big thing to consider is how to do it all in style.
-Luckily, we've seen countless family homes that don't sacrifice style for function.
-To inspire you, we've rounded up some of our favorite chic kid-friendly living rooms.
+Yes, it is possible to create a chic living room that's also family-friendly.

-Measuring only 540 square feet, the tiny Portland-area home of interior designer Jessica Helgerson is a lesson in small space living.
+Measuring only 540 square feet, the tiny Portland-area home of interior designer Jessica Helgerson is a lesson in small-space living.
 The main "great room" houses a kitchen, dining room, and living room with large sofas that double as twin beds for guests.
 Underneath the sofas, drawers hold her children's toys, and a wall of shelves holds books for the whole family.

-Sophisticated yet welcoming, the West Hollywood living room of Kelly Sawyer Patricof—creative director of LA boutique Satine and co-president of nonprofit Baby2Baby and mother of two young daughters—is a model of family-friendly home design.
+Sophisticated yet welcoming, the West Hollywood living room of Kelly Sawyer Patricof—creative director of L.A. boutique Satine and co-president of nonprofit Baby2Baby and mother of two young daughters—is a model of family-friendly home design.
 A wooden coffee table and side tables are durable and timeless, while a busy kilim rug and dark upholstery make inevitable spills not so disastrous.
 We also love its spirited, playful details like its animal accents, pop art, and vintage poster.

 Teaming up with interior designer Kishani Perera, model Molly Sims and film producer Scott Stuber created an inviting family living room with upholstered armchairs, a grand sectional, a round coffee table, and piles of throw pillows.
-Their toddler Brooks has plenty of soft surfaces to cozy up to.
+Their toddler, Brooks, has plenty of soft surfaces to cozy up to.

 Actress-turned-blogger Shiva Rose sought to create "distinct little worlds," in her Pacific Palisades home, which she shares with her daughters Charlotte and Colette.
 By dividing her lofty living room into various seating and reading areas, including this window seat and floor pouf nook, she allows them a bit of both privacy and togetherness.

 Sprightly colors, dueling sofas, a central fireplace, and a beautiful mix of pattern make this living room designed by Frances Merrill of Reath Design an ideal family hangout.
-There's nothing too precious in this space, yet beautifully chosen fabrics and feminine button-tufting give it an air of formality.
+There's nothing too precious in this space, and yet beautifully chosen fabrics and button-tufting give it an air of formality.